dotnet/docs/docs/architecture/dapr-for-net-developers/the-world-is-distributed.md

 **Figure 1-3.
 Distributed architecture.

 Note how the same application is decomposed across a set of distributed services.
 Each is self-contained and encapsulates its own code, data, and dependencies.
 Each is deployed in a software container and managed by a container orchestrator.
-Instead of a shared database, each service owns its own datastore.
+Instead of a single database shared by multiple services, each service owns a private database.
+Other services cannot access this database directly and can only get to data that is exposed through the public API of the service that owns it.
 Note how some services require a full relational database, but others, a NoSQL datastore.
 The Basket service stores its state in a distributed key-value cache.
 Note how inbound traffic routes through an API Gateway service.
 It's responsible for directing calls to back-end services and enforcing cross-cutting concerns.
 Most importantly, the application takes full advantage of the scalability, availability, and resiliency features found in modern cloud platforms.

 But, while distributed services can provide agility and speed, they present a different set of challenges.
 Consider the following...